JetBrains/intellij-sdk-docs/topics/appendix/resources/consulting.md

 The following independent companies and individuals provide paid plugin consulting and development services.

-Also, consider posting requests in _#jobs_ channel on [JetBrains Platform Slack](https://plugins.jetbrains.com/slack).
+Also, consider posting requests at [JetBrains Platform Forum: Collaboration & Ideas](https://platform.jetbrains.com/c/collaboration-ideas/14).

 > JetBrains is not responsible for nor guarantees the performance of these independent third-party companies.